Game Boy Advance Architecture

 PSG-only channels.

-While the Game Boy subsystem won’t share its CPU, it does give out access to its PSG.
 For compatibility reasons, this is the same design found on the original Game Boy.
-I’ve previously written this article that goes into detail about each channel in particular.
+I’ve previously described it in the respective Game Boy article and analysed each channel in particular.

 Combined

+Final result.
 Tada!

 Best of both worlds

-Normal room, only uses PCM.
+Normal room, uses only the PCM channels.

-Nostalgic room, PSG leads the tune.
+Nostalgic room, the PSG leads the melody while the PCMs provide only the bass.

 Operating System